 The HSP Collection of Civil War papers is distinct from its other Civil War resources, and contains primarily Union Army muster rolls, consolidated reports, returns, enlistment certificates, some correspondence, reminiscences, miscellaneous manuscripts and memorabilia covering the 1861-78 period.
 Among the major groups of regimental papers are enlistment certificates for Eastern Shore Maryland Volunteers, 2nd Regiment, Company G; muster rolls for New York Volunteers, 67th Regiment, Company K; and morning reports for Pennsylvania Volunteers, 96th and 98th regiments.
-The Society also has a collection of Civil War currency and envelopes.
+HSP also has a collection of Civil War currency and envelopes.

 The Civil War in all its aspects, military and political, is reflected in General George G. Meade's letters written between 1861 and 1872.
 The letters describe leadership, plans of campaigns, strategies of the Army of the Potomac, accounts of the battle of Gettysburg, controversies among commanding officers, and issues before the American public.

 The War of the Rebellion Official Records of the Union and Confederate Armies was published serially between 1881 and 1900.
 Gleaned from millions of pieces of information, its publications—bound in 128 volumes at HSP—contain tens of thousands of documents including general orders, dispatches and correspondence of commanding officers in the field, casualty reports, telegrams, and records of discontinued commands.
 Published in 1901, the index alone to this monumental work contains over 1,100 pages and more than 100,000 listings.